10 Ways to Keep Students Learning Over Summer

-Send off students with summer reading lists and resources for their community libraries, and encourage them to download their library’s mobile app, if available.
+Teachers can also send students off with summer reading lists and resources for their community libraries, and encourage them to download their library’s mobile app, if available.

 Don’t miss the chance to share these fun, printable bookmarks, perfect for keeping track of summer reading!